Joshua Tree Airbnb

-I can't imagine doing life without Brendan and Shea - best travelers I know...
+I can't imagine doing life without my husband and son - best travelers I know...

-After hours of working on The Gypsy Wagon, the trio heads to Joshua Tree to enjoy the wagon without any sort of work agenda.
+After months of working on The Gypsy Wagon (airbnb in Joshua Tree) the trio heads to Joshua Tree to enjoy the wagon without any sort of work agenda.
 As we pull up, it's pretty cool to see her in her full element, and November Joshua Tree weather - the best!

-Although there was no work agenda, Brendan loves tinkering and so he enjoyed seeing what could be fixed.
-(I can't say I mind that; on the contrary, pretty grateful for my handy and willing husband)
+Although there was no work agenda, Brendan loves tinkering and so he enjoyed seeing what could be fixed on our airbnb alternative home (I can't say I mind that; on the contrary, pretty grateful for my handy and willing husband)

-I enjoyed watching the smiles and laughter happening, in the wagon that I had put so much time and passion into creating. (of course while sipping on a cup of tea; would have been whiskey if I weren't pregnant ;)
+I enjoyed watching the smiles and laughter happening, in the wagon (Joshua Tree Rental) that I had put so much time and passion into creating. (of course while sipping on a cup of tea; would have been whiskey if I weren't pregnant ;)

 We lived, and explored our surroundings; Check out the video below and when you find yourself at the Gypsy Wagon, make sure to check out some of my suggestions ;)